andrew/ultimate-awesome/README.md

 - [awesome-langchain](https://github.com/brandonhimpfen/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-microblogging](https://github.com/brandonhimpfen/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
-- [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-php](https://github.com/brandonhimpfen/awesome-php) - A curated list of PHP frameworks, libraries, tools, CMS platforms, best practices, and learning resources.
 - [awesome-productivity](https://github.com/brandonhimpfen/awesome-productivity) - A curated list of tools, platforms, workflows, frameworks, learning resources, and communities for improving personal and professional productivity.
 - [awesome-rag](https://github.com/brandonhimpfen/awesome-rag) - A curated list of tools, frameworks, and resources for Retrieval-Augmented Generation (RAG).